tango-crypto/cardano-events-helm-chart/README.md

 ## Build docker images

-Here we are going to build the Docker image for Cardano-api (https://github.com/tango-crypto/cardano-events)
+Here we are going to build the Docker image for Cardano-events (https://github.com/tango-crypto/cardano-events)

 ### Build the Docker image
 ```bash